DannyBoyNYC/6-D3-radar-chart/readme.md

 > We're using the ES6 spread operator (`...`) to spread our arrays of min and max temperatures so we get one flat array with both arrays concatenated.
 If you're unfamiliar with this syntax read more [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

-We'll be converting a single data point into an x or y value many times -- let's create two utility functions to help us to do just that.
-It seems simple enough now, but it's nice to have this logic in one place and not cluttering our `.attr()` functions.
+We'll be converting a single data point into an x or y value many times - let's create two utility functions to help us to do just that.
+It's nice to have this logic in one place and not cluttering our `.attr()` functions.

 ```js
 const getXFromDataPoint = (d, offset = 1.4) =>